 On the west bank of the mighty River Rhine, halfway between the cities of Koblenz and Mainz, lies the town of Sankt Goar.
 Named after Saint Goar of Aquitaine, a hermit who retreated here in the sixth century.
 Diagonally across the river stands the famous and mystical Lorelei Rock: steep and over 130 meters high.
 A whisper rock where many skippers and ships were wrecked.
-It's here where the River Rhine reaches its greatest depth of 27 meters, including treacherous rapids and whirlpools that reach the surface.
-Shipwreck is what almost happened to two Frisian skippers too, around the year 800.
-In this blog post, we'll tell how these greedy businessmen narrowly escaped fate.
+It is here where the River Rhine reaches its greatest depth of 27 meters, including treacherous rapids and whirlpools that reach the surface.
+Shipwreck is what almost happened to two Frisian skippers, too, around the year 800.
+In this blog post, we will tell how these greedy businessmen narrowly escaped fate.

-The Early Middle Ages.
-A time when Frisians were the freighters of north-western Europe.
-They transported goods back and forth the British Isles, southern Scandinavia, northern France, and the German hinterland.
+Frisians, albeit a coastal people, were very much present on rivers, especially on the River Rhine and its tributaries.
+The Early Middle Ages were a time when Frisians were the freighters of north-western Europe.
+They transported goods back and forth to the British Isles, southern Scandinavia, northern France, and the German hinterland.
 The cargo trade up and down the great River Rhine was pivotal in making money for these merchants.

 Legends of the Lorelei

-The deep waters near the Lorelei Rock were, and are, dangerous to navigate.
+The deep waters near the Lorelei Rock at the River Rhine were, and are, dangerous to navigate.
 Especially in foggy weather (Lebecq 1983).
-For as long as one could remember, a stretch where often skippers drowned.
+For as long as one could remember, these waters at a narrow of the river, were a stretch where skippers often drowned.
 Where precious cargo and fortunes were lost.
 At the same time, the setting is stunning and dramatic.
-Inevitably, therefore, many sad legends existed, and new ones are being created until quite recently.
+Inevitably, therefore, many sad sagas and legends exist around it, including of mythical beings inhabiting the place.
+Part of human nature is to create stories around exceptional, beautiful landscapes and attach meaning to them.
+In this case, the universal human mental coding that beauty can lead one to overlook danger.
+The riverscape of the Lorelei Rock is such a spot of beauty and danger (Arnold 2024).
+Full of fantasy stories dating back to at least around 1500, with new ones being created up until quite recently.

-In 2002, UNESCO too, like the Devil before, understood the beauty of the valley, and declared it a world heritage site.
+In 2002, UNESCO too, like the Devil before, understood the beauty of the valley, and declared the Upper Middle Rhine valley a world heritage site.

-Another story is the one in which the fair creature Lorelei is a water nymph.
-One of the many daughters of old Rhenus Pater 'Father Rhine'.
-Lorelei would sit atop the massive rock.
-You could only see her when moonlight struck the mountain and the river.
-Combing her long golden hair.
-A handsome young fisherman was lucky, and often enjoyed her company at night.
+Another story is the one in which the fair creature Lorelei is a water nymph, one of the many daughters of old Rhenus Pater 'father Rhine'.
+Lorelei would sit atop the massive rock, and you could only see her when moonlight struck the mountain and the river, combing her long golden hair.
+A handsome young fisherman was lucky and often enjoyed her company at night.
 Lorelei told him also where to fish the next day.
-In yet other stories beautiful Lorelei, also written as Lore Lay, was a maiden who waited in vain for her unfaithful lover to return.
-After having waited very long she lost her will to live any longer.
+In other stories, beautiful Lorelei, also written as Lore Lay, was a maiden who waited in vain for her unfaithful lover to return.
+After having waited for ever and ever, she lost her will to live any longer.
 To end her tragic life, she threw herself from the high rock into the river.
-In yet another story, every man who fell in love with Lorelei died for some reason.
-For this, Lorelei was falsely accused of witchcraft and she was sent by the bishop to a monastery in order to be locked up, so-called for her own safety.
+In yet another story, every man who fell in love with the beautiful girl Lorelei died for some reason.
+For this, Lorelei was falsely accused of witchcraft, and she was sent by the bishop to a monastery in order to be locked up, so-called for her own safety.
 In this story too, Lorelei lost the will to live and threw herself from the rock.

-Maybe similar legends existed when monk Goar of Aquitaine decided to build his cella here in the sixth century.
-To devote his life to God with prayer and by fasting.
-During his life, miracles happened and he was able to cure the sick and ill.
-Saint Goar's life has been documented in the Vita et miracula sancti Goaris ‘life and miracles of Saint Goar’ written by monk Wandalbert of Prüm in the first half of the ninth century.
+Maybe similar legends existed when monk Goar of Aquitaine decided to build his cella here in the sixth century, devoting his life to God with prayer and fasting.
+During his life, miracles happened, and he was able to cure the sick and the ill; un saint sans frontières.
+Saint Goar's life has been documented in the Vita et miracula sancti Goaris ‘life and miracles of Saint Goar’ written by monk Wandalbert of Prüm, a town in the Westeifel, in the first half of the ninth century.
 Legend has it that Saint Goar saved boatmen from drowning.
 At the same time, Goar was a tough cookie.
-He always would ask whether the skipper was heathen or Christian.
+He would always ask whether the skipper was heathen or Christian.
 If the skipper answered "heathen," Saint Goar would hold the skipper’s head underwater until the man volunteered to be converted.
 If not, Saint Goar would throw the person back into the river to let him drown.
-After the death of Saint Goar, skippers made offerings to this saint for a safe passage through the Lorelei valley.
-Or, they paused to make a prayer at the saint’s shrine.
+After the death of Saint Goar, skippers made offerings to this saint for safe passage through the Lorelei valley, or they paused to make a prayer at the saint’s shrine.
 Saint Goar became a special patron of the Rhine skippers.

 However, Frisian skippers were often very careless.